ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Examples

-1. Call TSSs from the yeast single-end read test CAGE data using the locally stored reference FASTA file and the `BSgenome.Scerevisiae.UCSC.sacCer1` R package for CAGEr.
-The package will be automatically installed and used within the CAGEr container:
+1. Call TSSs from the test yeast single-end CAGE reads using the locally stored reference FASTA file and the `BSgenome.Scerevisiae.UCSC.sacCer1` R package.
+The package is automatically installed within the CAGEr container and used there with CAGEr:

 ```bash
 nextflow run customcageq/main.nf \